ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/integrated-charts-toolbar/index.md

 ### Customising panels

-The Chart Tool Panels can be reorganised using the `chartToolPanels.panels` grid option.
+The Chart Tool Panels can be reorganised using the `chartToolPanels.panels` grid option, and a tool panel can be opened when the chart is loaded using the `chartToolPanels.defaultToolPanel` grid option.

 Note that when the `chartToolPanels` grid option is used, the panels returned from `gridOptions.getChartToolbarItems(params)` are ignored.
 If `chartToolPanels` is set without `chartToolPanels.panels`, **all panels** will be shown regardless of the results of `gridOptions.getChartToolbarItems(params)`.

-The example below shows panels being reorganised:
+The example below shows panels being reorganised with the `format` tool panel open by default:

 <grid-example title='Customising panels' name='customise-panels' type='generated' options='{ "enterprise": true, "modules": ["clientside", "menu", "charts"] }'></grid-example>